 HOW TO CLEAN HARDWOOD FLOORS

-Learn how to clean wood floors with smart cleaning methods that will make caring for wood floors and maintaining their good looks even easier.
+If you have wood floors at home or business, keep reading to learn how to clean wood floors with smart cleaning methods that will make caring for wood floors and maintaining their good appearance even easier.

 Hardwood flooring isn’t just beautiful, it’s also durable and with regular cleaning and maintenance your hardwood floors can last a generations to generations .
 Read on for simple tips on how to clean, maintain and protect your hardwood floors, and keep them looking gorgeous and clean .

-Use a soft bristle broom, or vacuum it with a soft floor attachment, to get all the dust and loose dirt from the floor, we recommend you invest in a good vacuum since the key to maintain hardwood floors is to remove all the dust or dirt to prevent dents and scratches, dyson vacuum you can buy it at amazon $239 .
-We use dyson vacuum when we finish any hardwood flooring project and its amazing even the finest of dust particles are lifted, leaving a glass-like feel to the floor. as a Pet owner im a big fan of their versatile vacs, pet hair and tangles are easily conquered by the powerful suction.
+Use a soft bristle broom, or vacuum it with a soft floor attachment, to get all the dust and loose dirt from the floor, we recommend you invest in a good vacuum since the key to maintain hardwood floors is to remove all the dust or dirt before anything else to prevent dents and scratches, dyson vacuum you can buy it at amazon $239 .

 We recommend using a non-toxic product that we always used when we finished any installation, bona floor care cleaning is safe for wood floors and leaves no dulling residue, plus if you have kids or pets is safe for your family and home, all you have to do is spray the cleaner and wipe it up with a damp microfiber cleaning pad.
 The residue-free, fast drying solution cleans hardwood floors by gently and effectively removing dust, dirt and grime to reveal the floor's natural shine and beauty, you can but at your local home depot $7.95

 In high-traffic areas, like the dining room and kitchen, sweep or vacuum daily if possible and mop hardwood floors once or twice a week.
-Mop less-trafficked areas once a month.
+Mop less-trafficked areas twice a month.

 Place a rug at each entrance to your home, find a few stylish mats to add to the front and back door of your home to prevent scuffs and scrapes from shoes, you and your guests will have a space to wipe off and remove your shoes before stepping onto the hardwood floors.
 Look for an area rug for high-traffic rooms, just like the door to your home, areas in your home like the living room where there may be a lot of foot traffic may benefit from a large area rug.
 Add felt tips to your furniture, peel-and-stick or nail-on felt tips will allow your furniture to glide over your hardwood floors when moved rather than dragging against them and causing unwanted scratches.
 Clip your pet’s claws, take time to give their nails a trim to avoid the fine scrapes in your hardwood floors from your pet’s adventures through your home.